-- 1. The bullying and/or violent behavior should be discussed between the employee and their immediate supervisor (should the immediate supervisor be a party to this complaint, then the next line of supervision will be utilized). - After notifying the Elected Official or Department Head, the supervisor (or next line of supervision) in coordination with Human Resources will then conduct an investigation and determining the validity of the complaint. - 2.
-The investigations results will be discussed with the employee.
+- 1. The bullying and/or violent behavior should be discussed between the employee and their immediate supervisor (should the immediate supervisor be a party to this complaint, then the next line of supervision will be utilized). - All supervisors receiving complaints must immediately advise the Elected Official or Department Head.
+The Department Head or it's designee in coordination with Human Resources will then conduct an investigation and determining the validity of the complaint.
+In the case of a complaint under the authority of an Elected Official, the Elected Official will be the point of contact to coordinate the engagement of Human Resources. - The investigations results will be discussed with the employee.
 If the investigation deems a violation of policy has occurred, the appropriate disciplinary action will be taken in accordance with the Discipline and Corrective Action Policy.